AdityaD16/Quantum-Circuit-Simulator-DMRG/README.md

 The code was utilized to obtain the results in the work: “Simulating Quantum Circuits with Tree Tensor Networks using Density-Matrix Renormalization Group Algorithm” ([arXiv:2504.16718](https://arxiv.org/abs/2504.16718)).

 ## Installation
-Install all the required dependencies with `pip install -r requirements.txt`
+Install all the required dependencies with `pip install -r requirements.txt`.

 ## Simulation Parameters